 True or False?

-The CANDELA GentleLase machines used by City Laser Clinic do achieve permanent hair reduction on treated areas.
-You can expect to achieve between 80% to 95% hair reduction with a CANDELA GentleLase Hair Removal treatment program.
+The CANDELA GentleLase laser machines used by City Laser Clinic do achieve permanent hair reduction on treated areas.
+You can expect to achieve between 80% to 95% hair reduction with a CANDELA GentleLase laser Hair Removal treatment program.
 These results will be influenced by factors including your skin type, hair colour and hormones.
-We also advise 2 to 3 maintenance visits a year as being necessary to manage new hair and growth from follicles not able to be treated during earlier visits.
+We also advise 2 to 3 maintenance laser visits a year as being necessary to manage new hair and growth from follicles not able to be treated during earlier visits.
 Laser Hair Removal treatment permanently removes hair in follicles during the hair growth (Anagen) phase.
 At any time, about 85% of hairs are in the growth stage and will be removed by Laser.

 During Anagen stage, the hair is most receptive to Laser as it is rich in protein, keratinized cells and melanin.

 How long the hair follicle is in the Anagen, (growth) phase is determined by our individual genetic make-up.
 A hair’s Anagen phase may last for several years, with Anagen hairs representing about 85% of our hair.
 At the conclusion of the Anagen phase, the hair follicles enter the Catagen or transition phase and then the Telogen or resting phase when the hair begins to shed while the follicle is stimulated to begin a new cycle.
 Hair is not susceptible to Laser Hair Removal treatment during the transition and resting phases.
 The duration of these phases varies from person to person and is affected by individual genetic (DNA) make-up, age, health and gender.
 As hair follicles move back to the growth phase they become susceptible to Laser Hair Removal treatment and can then be removed permanently, this requires follow up visits.